Scaling theory of critical strain-stiffening in disordered elastic networks: Results

 It is natural to consider next the forces in the problem.
 To that aim, we distinguish between two characteristic forces.
-The first one corresponds to the net force of magnitude $F$ applied to each node in the network by the two sub-networks (cf.~Fig.~\ref{fig:fig1}d), $F\=F_{\mbox{ stiff}}\=F_{\mbox{ soft}}$, where the latter equality follows from mechanical equilibrium, as already invoked above (the {\em total} net force at each node obviously vanishes, $F_{\mbox{ total}}\=F_{\mbox{ stiff}}-F_{\mbox{ soft}}\=0$).
-The second one corresponds to the magnitude of the fiber scale force $f$ (cf.~Fig.~\ref{fig:fig1}d), which includes a contribution from the stiff sub-network $f_{\mbox{ stiff}}$ (corresponding to fiber stretching/compression) and a contribution from the soft sub-network $f_{\mbox{ soft}}$ (corresponding to fiber bending).
-Obviously, the vectorial sum of the individual fiber stretching/compression forces equals the net force applied by the stiff sub-network on the network's nodes and likewise the vectorial sum of the individual fiber bending forces equals the corresponding net force applied by the soft sub-network.
+The first one corresponds to the net force of magnitude $F$ applied to each node in the network by the two sub-networks (cf.~Fig.~\ref{fig:fig1}b), $F\=F_{\mbox{ stiff}}\=F_{\mbox{ soft}}$, where the latter equality follows from mechanical equilibrium, as already invoked above (the {\em total} net force at each node obviously vanishes, $F_{\mbox{ total}}\=F_{\mbox{ stiff}}-F_{\mbox{ soft}}\=0$).
+The second one corresponds to the magnitude of the bond scale force $f$ (cf.~Fig.~\ref{fig:fig1}b), which includes a contribution from the stiff sub-network $f_{\mbox{ stiff}}$ (e.g., corresponding to fiber stretching/compression in fibrous networks) and a contribution from the soft sub-network $f_{\mbox{ soft}}$ (e.g., corresponding to fiber bending in fibrous networks).
+Obviously, the vectorial sum of the individual stiff bond forces equals the net force applied by the stiff sub-network on the network's nodes and likewise the vectorial sum of the individual soft forces equals the corresponding net force applied by the soft sub-network.